xsmh/duoqin-doov-hacking/README.md

 ## General info about the Linux ISO
 - There is no persistence.
 Meaning that any data you store on the Linux ISO itself will be lost after a reboot.
 - Wi-Fi may not work on some computer models due to unavaialble proprietary drivers.
-In which case you will have either use an ethernet cable or transfer data via an external drive.
+In which case you will have to either use an ethernet cable or transfer data via an external drive.
 - Includes empty vbmeta file, American bands partitions, and python script to force fastboot mode.
 - There are 4 pre-installed programs that you can run with the following commands from the terminal:
  1. `adb`